medic/cht-docs/README.md

 ## Installing Hugo

-The documentation site uses [Hugo](https://gohugo.io/), and specifically uses features found in the extended version of Hugo, v0.53 and later.
+The documentation site uses [Hugo](https://gohugo.io/), and specifically uses features found in the extended version of Hugo, v0.73.0 and later.

 To install, follow the [installation instructions for your Operating System](https://gohugo.io/getting-started/installing/), and be sure to get the extended version.

 ## Building the Documentation

-1. Get local copies of the project submodules so you can build and run your site locally:
-   - `git submodule update --init --recursive`
 1. Build your site:
    - `hugo server`
    - If there are any errors, check that you have the latest version of Hugo, and are using the extended version.